nayefahmad/denodoExtractor/README.md

 To get around this, simply add .sample at the end of the filename: pre-commit.sample.
 Now it will be ignored by GitHub.

+### Package installation errors

+You may get an error saying: `Error: failed to install package X ... cannot remove prior installation of package`.
+If this happens, just manually install the package in console using `install.packages(package name)`